-In relation to the Growth Policy and any subsequent revisions and updates, the City of Libby will cooperate and coordinate as follows:
+In relation to the Growth Policy and any subsequent revisions and updates, the City of Libby1 will cooperate and coordinate as follows:

-✓ Both governments will invite the other to serve as a member of their task force or
+✓ Both governments will invite the other to serve as a member of their task force or working committee during the revision process.

-- working committee during the revision process. - ✓ Each government will offer their respective governing board and staff the opportunity to review and comment on Growth Policy revisions. - ✓ Opportunities for review and comment shall be of at least 30 days duration. - ✓ Each government and staff will provide an opportunity to the other government and staff to review and comment on their respective implementation tools for their Growth Policy.
-Such tools shall include subdivision and zoning regulations and may include other tools identified as having a material effect on land uses. - ✓ The City and County will maintain an open communication concerning growth policy issues of mutual interest. - ✓ The City Planning Board and the County Planning Board will participate in a periodic joint planning meeting to review items of mutual interest a minimum of once per year or at the request of either government. - ✓ The City will work with the County on identified items of common interest, including land use policies in the Planning Area, open space protection, water quality and supply, and other items.
+- Each government will offer their respective governing board and staff the opportunity to review and comment on Growth Policy revisions. - ✓ Opportunities for review and comment shall be of at least 30 days duration. - Each government and staff will provide an opportunity to the other government and staff to review and comment on their respective implementation tools for their Growth Policy.
+Such tools shall include subdivision and zoning regulations and may include other tools identified as having a material effect on land uses. - The City and County will maintain an open communication concerning growth policy issues of mutual interest. - The City Planning Board and the County Planning Board will participate in a periodic joint planning meeting to review items of mutual interest a minimum of once per year or at the request of either government. - ✓ The City will work with the County on identified items of common interest, including land use policies in the Planning Area, open space protection, water quality and supply, and other items.
 Joint funding will be pursued as allowed by state law.

-are the steps the City of Libby proposes during review of this Growth Policy Update.
+1 This strategy is also subject to Lincoln County's willingness and cooperation to implement, but these are the steps the City of Libby proposes during review of this Growth Policy Update.